Counterparty Capital · April 2026 v2.0

 Pilot (Months 6–12)

 Run limited-volume pilots for stablecoin issuance and/or digital commodity custody.
 Test reconciliation, reporting, and examination workflows.
 Validate broker-dealer or mature blockchain certification readiness.
+Monitor CLARITY Act Senate vote and prepare for provisional CFTC registration window.

 04